Part III : Explaining metaphysics

 The claim that AI cannot pass the Turing test, is related to the deep natural intuition which makes solipsism unsustainable.

-Namely, if it was possible to simulate human behavior by a program in a convincing way, then a person in an environment (real or virtual) showing other people's behaviors produced by this program, would have the same impresion as in the normal environment showing the real behaviors of other humans.
+Namely, if it was possible to simulate human behavior by a program in a convincing way, then a person in an environment (real or virtual) showing other people's behaviors produced by this program, would have the same impression as in the normal environment showing the real behaviors of other humans.
 In this case it would not be possible for someone to tell whether visible people, have anything more than a mathematical existence (as objects of computation of this program).
 This would make solipsism sustainable.

 But after a much longer interaction, the realism of this imitation would fade out.
 To remain fully realistic in the long run (even in the mere sense of how to fool one human observer into this impression), the author of this imitation would need to be God, and to imagine these characters so precisely, that this imagination would give these characters a real existence inside his imagination, feeling himself their feelings.